HelpRefugees/project-flamingo/README.md

   npm install -g yarn
   ```

-  Inside the project directory, you can then run `yarn` to install the dependencies for both parts of the application.
+  Inside the project directory, you can then run `yarn install:all` to install the dependencies for both parts of the application.

 ## Project structure